 Be Safe • Be Respectful • Be Responsible

-At Cincinnati Public Schools, we are dedicated to giving our students and staff places to learn and work that are safe, orderly and culturally responsive.
-We also want to provide our students with the supports they need to stay in school and continue to learn and mature.
+At Cincinnati Public Schools, we are dedicated to providing students and staff with safe, orderly and culturally responsive places to learn and work.
+We also want our students to have the supports they need to stay in school, and continue to learn and mature.